firasuke/DOTSLASHLINUX/content/post/2017-09-04-The-Linux-Kernel-Configuration-Guide-Part-6.md

 Choice:     excluded [ ]

-Reason:     I don't have ECC memory; therefore, I excluded this option.
+Reason:     You can safely exclude this option if you don't have ECC memory.

-            You can check if your memory is ECC or not by running the following:
+            You can check if you have ECC memory by running:

                 dmidecode -t 17

             "Total Width:" should be 72 bits for ECC memory and 64 bits for non-ECC memory.